versioneye/ops_contrib/README.md

 docker exec -it mongodb bash
 ```

-Than navigate to the `/data` directory and create a dump with this command:
+Then navigate to the `/data` directory and create a dump with this command:

 ```
 mongodump --db veye_enterprise